-Proparco serving the private sector and sustainable development
+Proparco serving the private sector and sustainable development in Africa since 1977

 For the past 40 years, Africa has been at the very center of Proparco’s mission.
 In the coming years, Proparco will grow significantly to further help entrepreneurs who, in South Africa and in the region, create jobs, fight global change and provide access to essential goods and services.

-Proparco’s mission
+|Proparco’s mission

 Proparco works with a wide range of private actors, from the local entrepreneur to the regional banking group and offers long-term financing tools in the form of debt, equity and quasi-equity.
 Our local implantation allows us to better understand and adapt our tools to the needs of local businesses, providing support that may not yet be available in the region.
 Proparco’s added value also lies in our dedication to assisting our clients improve their environmental & social practices and governance.
 Finally, working with us also allows our clients and partners to extend their African and European networks, especially in francophone countries.

 Proparco’s impact in Africa